DeDevsClub/cloneathon-chat/docs/ARCHITECTURE.md

 ### Project and Chat Organization Flow

-1. User accesses the projects page to view all projects
+1. User accesses the projects page to view all projects.
-2. User selects an existing project or creates a new one
+2. User selects an existing project or creates a new one.
-3. Within a project, user can view, create or select chats
-4. Project context is maintained throughout the chat experience
+3. Chats are primarily accessed via a general chat list (`/chats`) or by navigating to a specific chat (`/chats/:chatId`).
+4. While `projectId` is associated with chats and messages at the data level, direct URL nesting for project-specific chats is de-emphasized.
+Project context might be passed through state or API request bodies when creating/interacting with chats.

 ### Chat Interaction Flow

-1. User selects an existing chat or creates a new one within a project
+1. User selects an existing chat or creates a new one.
-2. User inputs a message or query
+2. User inputs a message or query.
-3. The message is sent to the appropriate AI model via AI SDK
+3. The message, along with history, is sent to the `POST /api/chat` endpoint.
+4. The simplified API endpoint uses `@ai-sdk/openai` and `streamText` to get a response from the AI model.
-4. Responses are streamed back in real-time
+5. Responses are streamed back in real-time to the client.
-5. Messages are persisted to the database
+6. Database persistence of user and assistant messages, which was previously handled in the `onFinish` callback of `streamText` within the API route, may now be handled by client-side logic after receiving the full response, or through separate API calls/server actions (this part is less clear from the current `POST /api/chat` implementation).
-6. Chat history is updated and accessible for future reference
+7. Chat history is updated and accessible for future reference.

 ### Document Management Flow